 To make the training hyper-targeted businesses must tie each module or action taken by employees to business outcome.
 This is necessary to measure the success of the training program and plan.
 If you are not able to get the desired outcome from the training, then you go back to the drawing board and analyze what is going wrong.

-To analyze better how your employees are using any application before and after the training you can use a Digital Adoption Platform like Apty.
+To analyze better how your employees are using any application before and after the training you can use an effective employee training software like Apty.

 It helps you to identify the potential gaps in your training content.
 It becomes easy to identify where your employees are spending more time even after full-fledged training.
 By understanding this, you can improve their training.

 Further, analysis of each employee segment is possible using the Digital Adoption Platform which helps you to get an understanding of how each department is using the application post the training.
 Based on this you can just train those departments that are struggling to use the application and customize the whole training curriculum accordingly for better results.

 The Digital Adoption Platform helps you to focus on actual business outcomes by helping you align the training content with the business process.

 3. Get Buy-in from the Top-Management

 Employee training and onboarding in a big enterprise demand a lot of investment and time.
 So, if you want to create the perfect training for the employees that consists of state-of-the-art training programs then you need buy-in from the leadership for it to work smoothly.

 It is necessary to make them realize the importance of training and help them understand what kind of business outcomes can be generated out of it.

 Show them how long it will take and if the results are required immediately then explain it to them what type of training program is required and how much investment is needed to realize it.
 This will help you to win their trust and they would understand that the effort is made in the right direction.